-- INTRODUCTION TO THE The date, authorship, and contents of these Epistles considered; attention given to the major objections of negative criticism; Pauline authorship proved by historical and literary facts.
+The date, authorship, and contents of these Epistles considered; attention given to the major objections of negative criticism; Pauline authorship proved by historical and literary facts.
 Thesis required.
 Elective, two hours, 1931-1932.

-MR. BROOMALL.

-- 413 INTRODUCTION TO THE PROPHETIC

-BOOKS OF THE OLD TESTAMENT.
+413 INTRODUCTION TO THE PROPHETIC BOOKS OF THE OLD TESTAMENT.

-ment prophets is studied; and the date, authorship, etc., of these books are defended against the attacks of "higher critics."
+ment, and archaeology of the time of the Old Testament prophets is studied; and the date, authorship, etc., of these books are defended against the attacks of "higher critics."

 Thesis required.

 Elective, two hours, 1931-1932.

-MR. BROOMALL.